-The Claim Form needs to be sent to seswclaims@fas-uk.com our third party claims administrators with a copy to contactus@seswater.co.uk.
+The Claim Form needs to be sent to insurance.claims@seswater.co.uk

 Q. Who will assess my claim?

 The claim will be assessed by our third party claims consultants in conjunction with SES Water and if required our appointed legal advisors.
 Our third party claims consultants will be responsible for the management of the claim and ultimate settlement with input from us as necessary.